Long-Term Success for Experienced Multilinguals: Additional Resources

 Tan Huynh

 Tan Huynh (he/him) (tankhuynh. com) is a career international school teacher, consultant, and author specializing in secondary multilinguals and teacher collaboration.
 Coming to America as a refugee at the age of 5, Tan vividly remembers the difficulties of acquiring a new language and integrating in American culture while nurturing his Asian roots.
 This experience is the main engine that drives his work today.
-At school, he spends most of his time collaborating with teachers and in content-area classes to make content accessible.
+At school, he spends most of his time collaborating with teachers and.
 Full bio

 Beth Skelton photo